 First, the bolognese sauce:

-Unlike PWWB’s lightened-up bolognese, the bolognese used in this recipe is real-deal Italian bolognese, made with ground beef & pork, wine, & San Marzano tomatoes.
+The bolognese sauce used in this recipe is one I’ve dubbed the Best-Ever Bolognese, a real-deal Italian bolognese, made with ground beef & pork, wine, & San Marzano tomatoes.
 The sauce bubbles & simmers on the stove for a couple of hours, developing intensely rich & hearty flavor.
-It is SO good!
+It’s my signature recipe, & it is so good.
+You can read more about it here.

 Next up: basil pesto ricotta!
 It’s as simple as adding ricotta cheese, pesto, parmesan, and eggs to a mixing bowl & mixing until smooth.